JJoelouis2/Desk-Cleaning-Project/README.md

 To try out, or reupload the source code, download the ZIP file from the Ver 3. file, and extract the ZIP within the Arduino IDE.
 From there, connect an Arduino microcontroller to your computer through a USB cable, and upload the code.
+Note: the Adafruit Motor Shield Library must be downlodaded onto the Arduino IDE to run the code.